Shishir1991/MS_Excel_Project/README.md

    c.
 By the analysation from Bar chart we learn that the Service outage queries are resolved over three Channels but not on call-centre.
 As the queries over this reason are minimum we can assume that it is getting resolved over the
       respective channels.

+5. Evaluation:

+   Once models are created, they need to be evaluated to determine their effectiveness in addressing the business objectives.
+This phase involves assessing model performance, considering different metrics, and selecting the best model.

+8. Deployment:

+   In this final phase, the insights and knowledge derived from the data are deployed into the business.
+This could involve implementing the model into a production environment, creating a report, or taking actions based on the results.